 Whether such act constitutes Abuse of a Superior Bargaining Position is determined after comprehensively considering the method for deciding on the consideration, such as whether or not the enterprise conducted sufficient discussions with the counterparty when deciding on the consideration, as well as whether or not the consideration is discriminatory in comparison to the consideration for other counterparties, whether or not the consideration is lower than the counterparty's purchase price, the difference between the normal purchase price or selling price, and the supply-and-demand relationship of the products or services subject to the transactions.
-A judgment on whether this is the case is made by comprehensively considering such factors as the following: the method employed for determining the consideration, such as whether sufficient consultations were held between the enterprise and the counterparty in deciding on the consideration, as well as whether the consideration is discriminatory in comparison to the considerations for the counterparties to other transactions, whether the consideration is lower than the counterparty's purchase price, the difference between the consideration and the normal purchase price or selling price, and the supply-and-demand relationship of the products or services covered by the transaction.
+A judgment on whether this is the case is made by comprehensively consideration, such as whether sufficient consultations were held between the enterprise and the counterparty in deciding on the consideration, as well as whether the consideration is discriminatory in comparison to the consideration such as whether sufficient consultations were held between the enterprise and the counterparty in deciding on the consideration, as well as whether the consideration is discriminatory in comparison to the consideration for the counterparties to other transactions, whether the consideration is lower than the counterparty's purchase price, the difference between the consideration and the normal purchase price or selling price, and the supply-and-demand relationship of the products or services covered by the transaction.

-(Supposed case 7165: Unilateral decision on the consideration of an order based on specifications for less greenhouse gas emissions compared with conventional products)

--Enterprise X, which is a manufacturer of Product A, has placed orders with Enterprises Y and Z, to which X has outsourced the manufacturing of Component B used in the manufacturing of Product A, to the effect that, for all future deliveries of Component B, Component B needs to be based on the new specifications that incorporate the reduction of the greenhouse gas emissions generated in the manufacturing processes of Component B. In order to fulfill the specifications, Y and Z are to incur an increase in R&D costs and new costs for the procurement of different raw materials, etc. compared with those for the previous specifications.
+(Supposed case 65: Unilateral decision on the consideration of an order based on specifications for less greenhouse gas emissions compared with conventional products) - Enterprise X, which is a manufacturer of Product A, has placed orders with Enterprises Y and Z, to which X has outsourced the manufacturing of Component B used in the manufacturing of Product A, to the effect that, for all future deliveries of Component B, Component B needs to be based on the new specifications that incorporate the reduction of the greenhouse gas emissions generated in the manufacturing processes of Component B. In order to fulfill the specifications, Y and Z are to incur an increase in R&D costs and new costs for the procurement of different raw materials, etc. compared with those for the previous specifications.
 X has kept the transaction price of Component B at the same level as that for Component B based on the previous specifications without explicitly consulting with either of Y or Z on the additionally generated costs in price negotiations with those enterprises.